aws-matthew-purcell/amazon-lex-mlu-workshop-2022/README.md

 * **Slot type:** `DrinkType`
 * **Prompts:** `what drink did you want?`

-25. P.S.
+P.S.
 If you scroll back up to the _Sample utterances_ section you will see the slots are now coloured to match the colour beside the respective Slot.

 ![Lex-Slots-Coloured.png](images/Lex-Slots-Coloured.png)

-26. Click **Save intent** at the bottom of the screen to save the changes.
+25. Click **Save intent** at the bottom of the screen to save the changes.

 ## Ready to test!

 We are now ready to test our chatbot!

-27. Click **Build** at the bottom of the screen.
+26. Click **Build** at the bottom of the screen.
 This may take a few minutes.
 You can see progress in the blue bar at the top of the screen.
-28. Once the build has completed click the **Test** button to test the chatbot.
-Try talking to the chatbot with messages like: `Can I order a drink?`.
+27. Once the build has completed click the **Test** button to test the chatbot.
+Try talking to the chatbot with a message like: `Can I order a drink?`.

-29. Congratulations on building your first chatbot!
+Congratulations on building your first chatbot!

 ## Adding buttons

 Sometimes you may want to make the responses available to users as buttons.
 You can add that by specifying cards in your slots.

-30. Go back into the `OrderDrink` intent and scroll down to _Slots_
+28. Go back into the `OrderDrink` intent and scroll down to _Slots_
-31. Choose a slot where you would like to see buttons for the responses and expand the slot by clicking the disclosure arrow on the left.
+29. Choose a slot where you would like to see buttons for the responses and expand the slot by clicking the disclosure arrow on the left.

 ![Lex-Slot-Size.png](images/Lex-Slot-Size.png)

-32. Click the **Advanced options** button.
+30. Click the **Advanced options** button.
-33. In the screen that appears, scroll to _Slot prompts_ and expand the prompt by clicking the disclosure arrow on the left.
+31. In the screen that appears, scroll to _Slot prompts_ and expand the prompt by clicking the disclosure arrow on the left.

 ![Lex-Slot-Prompts.png](images/Lex-Slot-Prompts.png)

-35. Click **More prompt options**.
+32. Click **More prompt options**.
-36. In the _Slot prompts_ screen that appears, click **Add** → **Add card group**.
+33. In the _Slot prompts_ screen that appears, click **Add** → **Add card group**.
 Use the following settings:
 * **Image URL:** _Leave blank_
 * **Title:** Drink sizes
 * **Subtitle:** What size drink would you like?
 * Expand **Buttons** and click **Add button** to add a button for each response you would like to provide.
-The button **title** is a display value, and the button **value** is sent to Lex, so that should match the slot type values.
+The button **title** is displayed to the user, and the button **value** is sent to Lex - so the value should match the slot type values.
 For example, the title for a button might be `Small` and the value `small`.

 ![Lex-Slot-Buttons.png](images/Lex-Slot-Buttons.png)

-37. When you have added all your buttons, click the **Update prompts** button.
+34. When you have added all your buttons, click the **Update prompts** button.
-38. On the next screen, click **Update slot**
+35. On the next screen, click **Update slot**
-39. Finally, build and test your chatbot again and try it out - when prompted for size you should now be presented with the options in buttons.
+36. Finally, build and test your chatbot again and try it out - when prompted for size you should now be presented with the options in buttons.

 ![Lex-Buttons.png](images/Lex-Buttons.png)